vineetpandita10/Develop-a-Database-to-Analyze-and-Visualize-Hotel-Booking-Data/README.md

 # Approach
 1. We have two hotel types so we segmented revenue by hotel type.
-2. We wanted to understand if there is a trend where number of guests are related with personal cars.
+2. We want to understand if there is a trend where number of guests are related with personal cars.
 3. Focusd on average daily rate and guests to explore seasonality.

 # Data Analysis Project Pipeline